Get Your Contract Dispute Case Packet — Force Payment Without Court

 Selection of Arbitrator

-Parties jointly select an arbitrator, often based on expertise, neutrality, and familiarity with community dynamics, especially given the local context of Ardsley.
+Parties jointly select an arbitrator, often based on expertise, neutrality, and familiarity at a local employer, especially given the local context of Ardsley.
 This selection process underscores the importance of choosing an arbitrator who can interpret the contractual intent and underlying legal principles effectively.

 Pre-Hearing Procedures